 Claudia Arandia is an artist from Pasadena with roots in Bolivia.
-She grew up with 3 siblings, lots family pets, and an abundance of fruits & vegetables in their home garden.
+She grew up with 3 siblings, lots of family pets, and an abundance of fruits & vegetables in her home garden.

 Growing up, Claudia remembers making juice, cooking with the fruits and vegetables from the garden, and picking eggs from the family hens.
 All this has given her more appreciation for locally grown produce.
-Now, working with Too Verde, she feels good knowing our team provides healthy options made with fresh ingredients from the local farmers.
+Now, working with Todo Verde, she feels good knowing our team provides healthy options made with fresh ingredients.
 Claudia now has her own backyard home garden and is learning more and more about healthier living.

 Daniela Sarmina was born in Mexico City and immigrated with her family to California at age 3.
 Her family made their new home in the San Joaquin Valley, where her parents worked in the campos/fields, picking uvas through the summer and naranjas in the winter.
 One of her favorite memories is watching her father lay clusters of grapes across their rooftop, to make raisins in the hot valley sun.

 Daniela graduated with B.A. in theater from UCLA and will be pursuing an M.A. in Social Welfare in Fall 2018.
 As a mental health professional she hopes to further explore cultural relationships with food and integrate conscious eating as a component of treatment.